 A RAG system consists of two primary components: the retriever and the generator.

 The retriever is responsible for searching through the knowledge base for the most relevant pieces of information that correlate with the given input, which is referred to as retrieval results.
 On the other hand, the generator utilizes these retrieval results to craft a series of prompts based on a predefined prompt template to produce a coherent and relevant response to the input.
+In fact, a great RAG system is the product of a great retriever and generator, which is why most LLM evaluation metrics nowadays focuses on evaluating either the retriever or generator.

 Here’s a diagram of a RAG architecture.

 In most cases, your “knowledge base” consists of vector embeddings stored in a vector database like ChromaDB, and your “retriever” will 1) embed the given input at runtime and 2) search through the vector space containing your data to find the top K most relevant retrieval results 3) rank the results based on relevancy (or distance to your vectorized input embedding).
-This will then be processed into a series of prompts and passed onto your “generator”, which is your LLM of choice (GPT-4, lLama2, etc.).
+This will then be processed into a series of prompts and passed onto your “generator”, which is your LLM of choice (gpt-4, LlaMA 2, etc.).

 For more curious users, here are the models a retriever commonly employs to extract the most pertinent retrieval results: